 Academic Coach for Students with Disabilities in Career and Technical Education (CTE) Programs

 Phone: (914) 606-6288

-Rose Marash works with students in CTE programs to provide assistance with self-advocacy, career exploration and development, skillset identification, majors offered, and executive functioning skills.
-She also helps with campus referrals and acts as a liaison between students and staff if direct support is necessary.
+Rose Marash works with students in CTE programs to provide assistance with self-advocacy, career exploration and development, skill set identification, majors offered, and executive functioning skills.
+She also helps with campus referrals and acts as a liaison between students and staff when direct support is necessary.